huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_network_acl_rule.md

 * `ip_version` - The version of elastic IP address.
 IEC services only support IPv4(4) now.

-* `poilicy_id` - The ID of the firewall policy for the iec network ACL.
+* `policy_id` - The ID of the firewall policy for the iec network ACL.